-Southern Response Earthquake Services Ltd (formerly AMI Insurance Ltd) became a Crown-owned Company (named in Schedule 4A, previously Schedule 4, of the Public Finance Act 1989) on 5 April 2012, following the sale of its non-earthquake related business to IAG (NZ) Holdings Ltd.
+Southern Response Earthquake Services Ltd (formerly AMI Insurance Ltd) became a Crown-owned company (named in Schedule 4 of the Public Finance Act 1989) on 5 April 2012, following the sale of its non-earthquake related business to IAG (NZ) Holdings Ltd.

-The Canterbury earthquake events from 4 September 2010 to 5 April 2012 resulted in the Company receiving claims to April 2012 for damage then estimated at more than \$1.8 billion.
-Claims then covered over 6,500 houses, 17,000 other property claims, and 2,100 contents claims, 3,350 claims for temporary accommodation and 700 claims for loss of rent.
+The Canterbury earthquake events from 4 September 2010 to 5 April 2012 resulted in the company receiving claims to April 2012 for damage then estimated at more than \$1.8 billion.
+Claims covered over 6,500 houses, 17,000 other property claims, and 2,100 contents claims, 3,350 claims for temporary accommodation and 700 claims for loss of rent.
 Early strong indications were that these claims were highly likely to exceed the reinsurance cover and other assets available to AMI which then sought support from the Crown.
-The Company has funding support from the Crown in the form of -
+The company has funding support from the Crown in the form of -

-- a) A convertible preference share facility of \$500 million -entered into in April 2011, following AMI's request for Crown support to enable it to meet all claims under AMI's policies resulting from the earthquake events.
-The facility provided for the issuance of 500 million called but unpaid Convertible Preference Shares which was recorded as a Crown Receivable on Southern Response's balance sheet.
+- a) A Crown Support Deed for \$500 million initially entered into in April 2011 by AMI Holdings Ltd, the then shareholder of AMI Insurance Ltd, following its request for Crown support to enable it to meet all claims under AMI's policies resulting from the earthquake events.
+The Crown Support Deed provided for the issuance of 500 million called but unpaid Convertible Preference Shares.
 On 5 April 2012 the Crown paid \$100 million of the unpaid Convertible Preference Shares which were then converted into ordinary shares in AMI.
-Drawdowns commenced during the year ended 30 June 2016 with the balance of the facility will be drawn during the year ended 30 June 2017. - b) An Uncalled Capital facility for \$500 million entered into on 31 January 2013and callable by Southern Response to pay claims when the Company exhausts the funding available under the convertible preference share facility.
-The uncalled capital facility is not recognised as equity on Southern Response's balance sheet until the shares are called.
-On 28 June 2016 the Crown agreed to extend this facility by subscribing to an additional \$250 million of uncalled capital.
-Drawdowns under the uncalled capital facility will commence in July 2016.
+Further capital calls will only be made following the company's recourse to its reinsurance, reserves and investments - b) An Uncalled Capital facility for \$500 million callable by Southern Response under prescribed conditions, to pay claims in the event the company exhausts the funding available under the Crown Support Deed.